SchlossLab/Sovacool_OptiFit_mSphere_2022/README.md

 ## Snakemake Workflows

 ### Dry run

-Before committing changes, test your snakefile for syntax errors with a dry run:
+Do a dry run to see which jobs snakemake would run without actually running them.
 ```
 snakemake --dryrun -s path/to/snakefile
 ```
-This command is also useful for seeing what jobs snakemake would run without actually running them.
+Before committing changes or submitting jobs to the cluster, test your snakefile for syntax errors with a dry run.

 ### Visualizing the DAG